Meet Father David Zapalac, CSB

 He was ordained on June 26, 1993 in St. Basil’s Church in Angleton, Texas and it was there he would begin his priestly ministry.
 “I was administering to the people that I grew up with and there was an intimacy there,” he said.
 His years of formation prepared him for the priesthood.
 “I had been living under vows since the novitiate and living a communal life so it wasn’t a shock.
 When you are ready for final vows and ordination you have already been living it for years,” he said.

-After a year at St. Anne’s parish, he was appointed parochial vicar at Holy Family Church a multicultural parish located in Missouri City, Texas.
+After five years at St. Anne’s parish, he was appointed parochial vicar at Holy Family Church a multicultural parish located in Missouri City, Texas.
 This appointment was followed by Sacred Heart in Manvel, Texas.
-The six-year appointment ended with the conclusion of the Basilian Fathers ministry in 2013 within the parish.
+The five-year appointment ended with the conclusion of the Basilian Fathers ministry in 2013 within the parish.
 “It was sad for everyone.
 The Basilians were very attached to the people, and the parishioners loved the Basilians,” he said.

 From there he returned to his home parish of Holy Trinity Parish as its pastor.
 And in 2016 he once again oversaw the conclusion of the Basilian Fathers’ 72-year ministry within the parish.
 “Parishioners often said there was something special about the Basilians, perhaps we have a different approach to people,” he said.
 There was sadness for Father Zapalac as not only was it the end of the Basilian legacy, but this was his home parish family.